 Expectant mothers sometimes feel that their body is not their own.
-They find it difficult or have a sense of guilt when expressing those feelings to their friends and loved ones.
-Working with a counsellor will help to challenge any unhelpful thoughts and behaviours that may be the result of a deeper issue.
-Identifying the root causes will help one feel like themselves again.
+They find it difficult or feel guilty when expressing those feelings to their friends and loved ones.
+Working with a counsellor will help challenge any unhelpful thoughts and behaviours that may result from a deeper issue.
+Identifying the root cause will help one feel like themselves again.

 Manage Stress and Expectations

-When you’re pregnant, you are constantly bombarded with outside influences telling you what you’re doing wrong, what you should be doing differently and everything that could potentially go wrong.
-Counselling helps to separate the helpful information from the not-so-helpful information and to understand that it is okay to make mistakes or not know the right thing to do – part of prenatal counselling is finding a way to accept that.
+When you’re pregnant, you are constantly bombarded with outside influences telling you what you’re doing wrong, what you should be doing differently and everything that could go wrong.
+Counselling helps to separate the helpful from the not-so-helpful information and to understand and accept that it is okay to make mistakes or not know the right thing to do.

 Anxiety and Depression

-It is important to conduct an Edinburgh Postnatal Depression Scale (EPDS) at around 30 weeks of pregnancy, as early detection of anxiety or depression can play a vital role in managing potential postpartum depression.
-Teaching clients various coping strategies and lifestyle changes they can implement that can potentially make a significant difference.
-This may include preemptively scheduling postpartum counselling sessions or bringing parenting partners in to discuss how they can support mama.
-The EPDS can also be a catalyst to discuss sleep, mood and emotions.
+It is essential to conduct an Edinburgh Postnatal Depression Scale (EPDS) at around 30 weeks of pregnancy.
+Early detection of anxiety or depression can be vital in managing potential postpartum depression.
+Teaching clients to implement coping strategies and lifestyle changes can make a significant difference.
+This action may include pre-emptively scheduling postpartum counselling sessions or discussing how parenting can support mama.
+The EPDS can also be a catalyst for discussing sleep, mood and emotions.